 You hear a lot in the news about how much Canadians are paying in fees on their investments.
 Fees paid on mutual funds whether at a financial institution or DIY can be as high as 2.65 % or more and in addition there may be less obvious front-end and back-end loads, deferred sales charges, and trailer fees.

-In 2017 the Investment Management Fee, or IMF, on your CEIRP account were reduced for the 6th time since the inception of the plan and are currently sitting at 0.48%.
+In 2021, the CEIRP Investment Management Fees (IMF) were reduced for the seventh time since the plan’s inception of the plan and are currently sitting at 0.48%.
 Click here to read more.